DenisKusakin/sling-react/README.md

 </div>
 ```

+To provide authoring experience we just use classic AEM approach for components, so there is almost nothing React specific here.
 React implementation of component does NOT need to fit specific requirements and it has nothing AEM specific.
 In this code image-gallery implementation is just third-party [react-image-gallery](https://www.npmjs.com/package/react-image-gallery) with NO specific adaptations.